 Designing and performing laboratory tests and experiments, summarizing, and analyzing data to determine results.
 A researcher may work in government, educational institutions, environmental organizations, or on behalf of a nonprofit company.

 This type of work involves an activity that is focused on the subject rather than the individual.
 It requires the ability to focus, systemic, analytical thinking, and the desire to work alone.
-Also, it is not superfluous to have a healthy perfectionism, which is most often inherent in introverts.
+Also, it is not superfluous to have healthy perfectionism, which is most often inherent in introverts.

 Another excellent alternative for people-lovers and communication!

-5 professions for extroverts
+5 professions for Extroverts

 Establishing customer contact, persuasion, trusting, product presentation, contacting, and support.